peasy/peasy-js/README.md

 </a>
 </p>

+# What's new in version 2.0?

+You can see all changes introduced with peasy-js 2.0 [here](https://github.com/peasy/peasy-js/wiki/2.0-migration).

 # What's a middle tier framework?

 A middle tier framework is code that facilitates creating business logic in a reusable, extensible, maintainable, and testable manner.
 It promotes creating business logic that is completely decoupled from its consuming technologies and helps to ensure that separation of concerns ([SoC](https://en.wikipedia.org/wiki/Separation_of_concerns)) are adhered to.